 Individual universities also offer funding options for their students.
 You can find what PhD funding is available on their websites.

 PhD funding in the Netherlands

 Our guide to PhD funding in the Netherlands has more information on scholarships and other options for international research students in Holland.

 Applying for a PhD in the Netherlands

 The PhD application process in the Netherlands is similar to the process in the UK but can differ in some key ways.
+Most applicants will either apply for an advertised PhD or propose their own project through a research proposal.
 You can find information on contact details by browsing PhDs in the Netherlands, or by visiting university websites directly.
 Because PhD candidates are employed doctoral researchers, you may also find PhD positions listed as jobs.

 In the Netherlands, a standard requirement for PhD admission is holding a Masters degree in a relevant subject area.

-As a member of the European Higher Education Area (EHEA), the Netherlands will readily recognise a Masters degree from other European countries.
-Many equivalent foreign qualifications may also be recognised – you can check your degree equivalency at Nuffic (The Dutch Organisation for Internationalisation in Education) or at your prospective university’s website.
+The Netherlands is a member of the European Higher Education Area (EHEA).
+This means it readily recognises Masters degrees from other European countries.
+Many equivalent foreign qualifications may also be recognised.
+You can check your degree equivalency at Nuffic (The Dutch Organisation for Internationalisation in Education) or at your prospective university’s website.

-Any other admission criteria will be set by your prospective university and can vary depending on the specific institution and research discipline.
+Additional entry requirements can vary depending on your university and discipline.
 Due to the status of Dutch PhD researchers as university employees, you may also be required to undergo additional application processes and submit more application documents than a typical PhD student.
 These could include a personal statement, CV, and strong academic and / or professional references.